 Three years later, in 1938, Linus (John Heffernan, Eye in the Sky, The Loch) is the rectory’s new occupant.
 A former missionary he’s been tasked with getting the locals back in the pews, and money back in the collection plate.
 Joining him are his wife Marianne (Jessica Brown Findlay, Victor Frankenstein, Castlevania) and her daughter Adelaide (Anya McKenna-Bruce, Sense8).

 Almost immediately they’re hearing strange noises and Adelaide has found several strange dolls and some friends nobody else can see.
-Harry Price (Sean Harris, Possum, Mission: Impossible – Fallout) knows there’s something unholy in the rectory, but Linus won’t listen to him.
+Harry Price (Sean Harris, Possum, The Green Knight) knows there’s something unholy in the rectory, but Linus won’t listen to him.
 Until he has no other choice.

 Unfortunately, after such a fast start, The Banishing wanders off course in the first act.
 There’s more attention paid to the rise of fascism in Europe and church politics than scares.
 The marital problems between Linus and Marianne are obvious, but we’re only given hints as to their origins.